KeAndre Lambert-Smith: Penn State

 Lambert-Smith (who wore numbers 5, 13, 1, 3 throughout collegiate career) caught 15 passes for 138 yards during his true freshman season, which did not count against his eligibility because of coronavirus pandemic.
 He had 34 receptions for 521 yards and five touchdowns during his redshirt freshman season.
 Lambert-Smith caught three passes for 124 yards and one touchdown in the 2023 Rose Bowl as a redshirt sophomore, including a Rose Bowl record 88-yard reception.
 He finished the season with 24 receptions for 389 yards and four touchdowns and also completed two pass attempts for 73 yards and one touchdown.
 On April 15, 2024, Lambert-Smith announced that he would enter the transfer portal.

 Auburn

 On April 24, 2024, Lambert-Smith announced that he would transfer to Auburn for his senior year.
 He finished the 2024 season with 50 catches for 981 yards and 8 TD.
 Named second team all-SEC.

 Professional career

 Lambert-Smith was selected by the Los Angeles Chargers with the 158th pick in the fifth round of the 2025 NFL draft.
+In a Week 15 victory over the Kansas City Chiefs, Lambert-Smith recorded his first career touchdown on a 16–yard reception from Justin Herbert.
+He made 10 appearances (two starts) for Los Angeles during his rookie campaign, recording five receptions for 51 yards and one touchdown.
+Lambert-Smith was placed on season-ending injured reserve on January 10, 2026, due to a hamstring injury suffered in Week 18 against the Denver Broncos.